bramtayl/Justly/README.md

 ### Interval buttons

-There are buttons on the left for raising (+) or lowering (-) the pitch ratio of a chord or unpitched note by:
+There are buttons on the left for raising (+) or lowering (-) the pitch ratio of selected chords or pitched notes by:

 - A major third (5/4)
 - A perfect fifth (3/2)
 - A harmonic seventh (7/4)
 - An octave (2)

+Below these, there is one more row for raising or lowering by any interval you choose.
+You can type the interval in directly, or pick one from the dropdown underneath: a minor second (16/15), major second (9/8), minor third (6/5), perfect fourth (4/3), tritone (45/32), minor sixth (8/5), major sixth (5/3), minor seventh (9/5), or major seventh (15/8).
+The dropdown shows "Custom" when the interval you typed isn't one of these.

 ### Table editor